metamaya/metamaya/README.md

-# metamaya
+Metamaya is an experimental metaprogramming language written in JavaScript.

-Experimental metaprogramming language written in JavaScript.
+The current version is pre-alpha, meaning that anything may change without notice.